Aveosoftware/aveoflutterpayment/README.md

 # AveoFlutterPayment
-- Aveopayment helps to simplify the payment integration process.
+ Aveopayment helps to simplify the payment integration process.
+Configuring Payment module inside your app can be very lengthy process.
+For implementing below payment methods it can take you upto 40-50 hrs, but by using AveoflutterPayment it will come down to just 1 hr.
 - [RazorPay Config : ](#razorpay-config)
   - [ANDROID](#android)
   - [IOS](#ios)